sstott09/14-HandlebarBurger/README.md

 <li>Deployed on Heroku</li>

 # Acknowledgements
-Thanks to all of the authors of Node.js packages - they are invaluable.
+Thanks to all of the authors of Node.js packages, as well as to my instructors and fellow students at DU - they are invaluable.